 Wine marketing is similar to most other marketing strategies (including restaurant marketing and wholesale marketing).
-For a winery, while you are marketing a specific product and brand style, you’re still implementing longstanding marketing practices.
-That said, there are plenty of unique wine marketing strategies you can use that are specific to wineries.
+For a winery, while you are marketing a specific product and brand style, you’re still implementing longstanding marketing practices-including when it comes to selling wine by the glass.
+That said, there are plenty of unique wine marketing strategies you can use that are specific to wineries and wine sales.

-While there’s nothing wrong with using some basic wine marketing practices, a winery is an opportunity to make a marketing splash.
+While there’s nothing wrong with using some basic wine marketing practices like showcasing a lamb wine pairing, a winery is an opportunity to make a marketing splash-with some restaurant marketing ideas to boot.
 From basing a campaign around your label art to hosting vineyard events, wineries are unique in so many ways.
 It's your job to take advantage of that unique situation and make the most of it with your marketing.

 Winery Marketing: 16 Top Winery Marketing Plans